-In a piece of positive news for organisers, Britain's official statisticians said on Wednesday the Olympics had given a much-needed jobs boost to the economy.
+In a piece of positive news for organizers, Britain's official statisticians said on Wednesday the Olympics had given a much-needed jobs boost to the economy.

 However, the Olympics feel-good factor has yet to be felt by many in Britain, according to an opinion poll which showed excitement had fallen noticeably this week.

 Some events have failed to attract the expected interest.
-Half a million tickets for Olympic football matches were withdrawn and stadium capacities reduced this week due to a lack of demand.
+Half a million tickets for Olympic soccer matches were withdrawn and stadium capacities reduced this week due to a lack of demand.

 Transport problems have also contributed to a difficult last week before the Games.
 Taxi drivers brought traffic outside parliament to a standstill on Tuesday in protest at their exclusion from reserved Olympic traffic lanes.

-Some relief for the organisers came after London bus workers accepted an offer of an Olympic bonus, ending the threat of a strike next week.
+Some relief for the organizers came after London bus workers accepted an offer of an Olympic bonus, ending the threat of a strike next week.

 (Additional reporting by Mohammed Abbas in Afghanistan, Avril Ormsby, Michael Holden, Alan Baldwin and Sven Egenter in London; Writing by Maria Golovnina and Matt Falloon; Editing by Jon Boyle and Giles Elgood)